petrizhang/crisp/README.md

 Tispp: Yet Another Lisp Interpreter Written in C++ Template

 ## About Tispp
-Tispp is a DSL built upon C++ template.
+Tispp is a DSL built upon C++ templates.
 Users could consider Tispp as a lisp interpreter which interpret lisp programs at C++ compile time.
-With Tispp, users could easily build compile-time programs by an extremely friendly syntax, rather than manually writing tedious C++ templates.
+With Tispp, users could easily build compile-time programs by an extremely friendly syntax, rather than manually writing tedious C++ templates code.

 Just like lisp, Tispp is a simple but powerful functional programming language.
 The core features of Tispp include immutable variables, lambdas, lexical scope and closures, and recursive functions.